-There are mile upon mile of beautiful sandy beaches in Fuerteventura dotted all around the coast.
-It was the beaches that pulled me here in the first place and I have ended up living here.
+There are miles of beautiful sandy beaches all around the coast of Fuerteventura.
+The beaches pulled me here in the first place, and I have ended up living here.

-Fuerteventura really is a beach lovers’ paradise.
-When it comes to choosing the best beaches in Fuerteventura you are so spoiled for choice that it is hard to actually choose.
+Fuerteventura is a beach lovers’ paradise.
+You are so spoiled that choosing the best beaches in Fuerteventura is hard.
 There are very few bad beaches in Fuerteventura and such a variety that there is one to suit everyone’s taste.

-Whether you like busy beaches with amenities or a secluded completely natural beach, perhaps to yourself, then Fuerteventura is the place to head to.
-Holidays in Fuerteventura are all about sun, sand and sea, so are perfect for a relaxed away from it all holiday.
+Whether you like busy beaches with amenities or a secluded, completely natural beach, perhaps to yourself, Fuerteventura is the place to head to.
+Holidays in Fuerteventura are all about sun, sand and sea, so they are perfect for a relaxed, away-from-it-all holiday.

 I think they are some of the most beautiful beaches in Europe, if not the best, and they are certainly the best in the Canary Islands.
 Islands such as Lanzarote can’t even come close.